 Explore San Francisco, California

 San Francisco is the main hub of Northern California and one of tourists heaven.
 When I was in college in Atlanta, I always wanted to move to SF and work there but now that I have 5 years of professional experience, I love to be close to nature instead of big cities.
-One my short trip to San Francisco, I liked the vibes of the city but I don’t see myself moving there full time.
-I will share my experience of my short 2 days trip to San Francisco and what places I have visited and how I explored San Francisco.
+On my short trip to San Francisco, I liked the vibes of the city but I don’t see myself moving there full time.
+I will share my experience of my short 2 days trip to SF and what places I have visited and how I explored San Francisco.

 I flew to San Jose from Tucson on a Thursday afternoon and rented a car.
 I spent my first night in San Jose and did a high way 1 trip till Bixby Creek Bridge but I will share that experience in a different post.
 It is very expensive and hard to find parking in San Francisco.
 For my trip, I would park my car in one stop and explore most of the places walking.
 I would highly recommend using public transportation while exploring San Francisco.